 Local Flood Risk Management Strategy

-One of our responsibilities as LLFA is to produce a local flood risk management strategy that details how we manage flood risk within our area.
+One of our responsibilities as Lead Local Flood Authority is to produce a local flood risk management strategy that details how we manage flood risk within our area.
 We undertook a period of consultation on a draft version of the strategy between 9 December and 16 February.
-We are currently reviewing all the responses and will publish a summary report, highlighting key themes identified and what action we took regarding the feed back provided.
-This report will be available to the public by the end of March 2014.
+We are currently reviewing all the responses and will publish a summary report, highlighting key themes identified and what action we took regarding the feedback provided.

 Flood risk planning, development and drainage